cmgiven/justgrimes/api.md

 ### /api/ratings/:date

-Ratings for an historical date in JSON format. 'date' must be in the format YYYY-MM-DD.
+Ratings for an historical date in JSON format. `date` must be in the format YYYY-MM-DD.

 Status Code | Description
 ----------- | -----------